abraia/abraia-multiple/README.md

 ## Deep learning custom models and applications

-Annotate your images and train a state-of-the-art model for classification, detection, or segmentation using [DeepLab](https://abraia.me/deeplab/).
+Consult your problem or directly try to annotate your images and train a state-of-the-art model for classification, detection, or segmentation using [DeepLab](https://abraia.me/deeplab/).
 You can directly load and run the model on the edge using the browser or this Python SDK.

-### Object detection
+### Object detection and tracking

-Detect multiple objects with a pre-trained YOLOv8 model on images, videos, or even camera streams.
-You just need to use the Video class to process every frame as is done for images.
+Identify and track multiple objects with a custom detection model on videos and camera streams, enabling real-time counting applications.
+You just need to use the Video class to process every frame as is done for images, and use the tracker to follow each object through every frame.

 ```python
 from abraia.inference import Model, Tracker